 No. You must reapply for financial aid each school year.
 Also, you must apply separately for Summer 1 and Summer 2 financial aid.
 The Summer 1 application will be available around February 15, each year, and the Summer 2 application will be available around April 1, each year.

 Students are awarded college work-study based on criteria such as 1) demonstrated financial need, 2) previous work-study experience, and 3) work-study preference indicated on the FAFSA.
 Because work-study is a financial aid program, you must meet general eligiblity criteria, including Satisfactory Academic Progress.
 If you fail to maintain SAP, your work-study award may be canceled.
 See the SAP policy for more details.

 How many hours may I work?

 The amount of your work-study award, your hourly rate of pay, and the number of weeks you intend to work during the semester/session will be the primary determinants of the number of hours you may work each week.
 Click here for an online work-study calculator.
 WMU policy also places limits on the number of hours that a student may work.
-For more information about the University’s limits please see the WMU Student Employment Policy.
+For more information about the University’s limits please see the WMU Student Work Hour Policy.

 How is a work-study position different from other student positions?

 Work-study positions differ from other student positions in the source of funds that pay the employee.
 You report to a job, and earn a paycheck in the same manner as other student positions.
 Additionally, wages earned through work-study are permitted a special exclusion in the earned income section of the student's following year’s FAFSA.
 (Contact a financial aid advisor for more information about this exclusion.)

 What kinds of jobs are available in the work-study program?